Wągrowiec: History

-After World War I, in 1918, Poland regained independence and Wągrowiec became the first town of northern Greater Poland to be liberated by the Poles during the Greater Poland Uprising.
+In 1918, after World War I, Poland regained independence and Wągrowiec became the first town of northern Greater Poland to be liberated by the Poles during the Greater Poland Uprising.
 Polish inhabitants of Wągrowiec formed an insurgent unit, led by Włodzimierz Kowalski, a teacher from the nearby village of Czerlin, which fought in various battles in northern Greater Poland in 1919.
 The town was reintegrated with the Republic of Poland, and the local populace had to acquire Polish citizenship or leave the country.
 This led to a significant decline of ethnic Germans, whose number within the district decreased from 16,309 in 1910 to 8,401 in 1926 and further to 7,143 in 1934.

 Following the Molotov–Ribbentrop Pact and the end of the invasion of Poland, which started World War II in 1939, the town was annexed by Nazi Germany.
-Already on September 7, 1939, German troops carried out a massacre of eight Poles in Wągrowiec.
+On September 7, 1939, German troops carried out a massacre of eight Poles in Wągrowiec.
 During the German occupation, Wągrowiec was part of the German Reichsgau Wartheland and its name was changed by the Nazis to Eichenbrück.
 Germany operated a Nazi prison in the town.
-Poles from various settlements of the region were imprisoned in the town, and afterwards, on December 8, 1939, the Germans carried out a massacre of 107 Poles, including activists, participants of the uprising of 1918-1919, teachers, students, farmers, merchants, in the forest near Bukowiec, north of Wągrowiec.
-Many Polish inhabitants were expelled to the more easterly areas of German-occupied Poland (General Government) as part of the implementation of Lebensraum policies.
+Poles from various settlements of the region were imprisoned in the town, and afterwards, on December 8, 1939, the Germans carried out a massacre of 107 Poles, including activists, participants of the uprising of 1918-1919, teachers, students, farmers, and merchants, in the forest near Bukowiec, north of Wągrowiec.
+Many Polish inhabitants were expelled to the more easterly areas of German-occupied Poland (General Government), as part of the implementation of Lebensraum policies.
 In August 1944, the Germans carried out mass arrests of local members of the Home Army, the leading Polish underground resistance organization.
 Wągrowiec was liberated in January 1945 and the expelled Polish inhabitants returned.
 Polish schooling resumed in February 1945.